California Fishing License Cost: $62.90+ Guide

 purchase california fishing license

-You can easily purchase your California fishing license online through the California Department of Fish and Wildlife (CDFW) website or visit a licensed agent near you.
+You can purchase your California fishing license online through the California Department of Fish and Wildlife website.
+You can also visit a licensed agent near you.

 Online Purchase Options

-For those enthusiastic to cast their lines, purchasing a freshwater fishing license online offers a quick and convenient option.
-You can easily navigate the California Department of Fish and Wildlife (CDFW) website to get your license.
+Buying a freshwater fishing license online is usually the fastest option.
+You can use the California Department of Fish and Wildlife licensing system to choose your license type.

 License Agent Locations